Architecture

 Design Principles

-- No blind execution — Every LLM output is validated before use.
+- No blind execution, Every LLM output is validated before use.

-- Structured JSON outputs — Provider-native JSON modes + Zod schemas on all LLM responses.
+- Structured JSON outputs, Provider-native JSON modes + Zod schemas on all LLM responses.

-- Schema validation everywhere — Tool inputs, LLM responses, plan structures, API requests.
+- Schema validation everywhere, Tool inputs, LLM responses, plan structures, API requests.

-- Idempotent operations — Generated configs produce the same result on re-execution.
+- Idempotent operations, Generated configs produce the same result on re-execution.
 YAML keys are sorted for deterministic output.

-- Clear separation of concerns — Orchestration, generation, validation, execution, and auditing are independent layers.
+- Clear separation of concerns, Orchestration, generation, validation, execution, and auditing are independent layers.

-- Extensibility — New tools follow the
+- Extensibility, New skills follow the

-.dopsmodules declare their own scope boundaries, risk levels, and execution semantics, enabling automated policy enforcement without hardcoded tool-specific rules.
+.dopsskills declare their own scope boundaries, risk levels, and execution semantics, enabling automated policy enforcement without hardcoded tool-specific rules.

 Data Storage